DNNCommunity/DNNDocs/content/guides/tutorials/troubleshooting/ts-how-to-increase-max-upload-file-size/index.md

         ```

-    2. Replace the value of maxRequestLength with the maximum file size in kb.
+    2. Replace the value of maxRequestLength with the maximum file size in KB.

         > [!NOTE]
         > maxRequestLength is stored as kilobytes.
 Example: You can use 2097152 KB (equivalent to 2 GB).